 Color also signifies immunity, parental abilities, and breeding success.
 While some parrots look similar to the human eye with their patterns and colors, parrots can see the entire UV spectrum.

-Feather colors work as a communication tool between parrots, caregivers, and other animals.
+Feather colors work as a communication tool between parrots, owners, and other animals.
 For example, some parrots with red feathers use them as a warning to flash predators away.

 Parrots that live in colonies also use their colors to alert their kin that danger is nearby, giving them a chance to escape from predators or other harm.